Known issues and limitations for Amazon RDS for MySQL

 You can set the long_query_time

-value which allows you to log slow queries to the MySQL slow query log with
+so that you can log slow queries to the MySQL slow query log with microsecond

-microsecond resolution.
-You can set a value such as 0.1 seconds, which would
+resolution.
+You can set a value such as 0.1 seconds, which would be 100

-be 100 milliseconds, to help when debugging slow transactions that take less
+milliseconds, to help when debugging slow transactions that take less than one

 MySQL file size limits in Amazon RDS

-For MySQL DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file-per-table tablespaces.
+For MySQL versions 8.0 and higher DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file-per-table tablespaces.
 This limit also constrains the system tablespace to a maximum size of 16 TB.
 InnoDB file-per-table tablespaces (with tables each in their own tablespace) is set by default for MySQL DB instances.

 Some existing DB instances have a lower limit.
 For example, MySQL DB instances created before April 2014 have a file and table size limit of 2 TB.
 This 2 TB file size limit also applies to DB instances or read replicas created from DB snapshots taken before April 2014, regardless of when the DB instance was created.